ashleychontos/pySYD/docs/library/input.rst

 Required
 ########

-The only thing *required* to successfully run the software and obtain results is the data!
+The only thing that is really *required* to successfully run the software is the data!

 Data
 ****